 \subsection{Our two algorithms}

 Below, we give the two algorithms for automorphism order resp.~affine map cycle length computation in pseudocode.
-For better readability, we will use the abbreviation $L(i):=\sum_{t=1}^i{l_t}$.
-At the moment, we do not explain the meanings of the single lines in the algorithms (since this would require a few theoretical results discussed in Subsection \ref{subsec2P2}), but they will become clear during the correctness proofs in Subsections \ref{subsec2P3} and \ref{subsec2P4}.
+For better readability, we will use the abbreviation $L(i):=\sum_{t=1}^i{\ell_t}$.
+At the moment, we do not explain the ideas behind the single steps of the algorithms (since this would require some theoretical results discussed in Subsection \ref{subsec2P2}), but they will become clear during the correctness proofs in Subsections \ref{subsec2P3} and \ref{subsec2P4}.